The Most Lovable Fluffy Cat Breeds (Spoiler: They’re All Equally Lovable)

 2. Ragdoll

-Ragdolls don’t have a thick undercoat, so they shed less and are not as prone to matting as some other fluffy cat breeds.
+Ragdolls don’t have a thick undercoat, so they shed less and are not as prone to matting as other fluffy cat breeds.
 These cats generally have minimal grooming needs, but regular brushing can help them look their best.

 3. Maine Coon